Talbott Recovery Campus

 Talbott Recovery Campus - Atlanta, GA

 Talbott Recovery Campus is an addiction treatment center located at 5355 Hunter Road in the 30349 zip code in Atlanta, GA.
 It is operated by a private for-profit organization.
-Talbott Recovery Campus provides administers naltrexone, methadone for pain management and relapse prevention from naltrexone.
-Some of the treatment approaches used by Talbott Recovery Campus include motivational interviewing, rational emotive behavioral therapy and anger management.
-Talbott Recovery Campus also specializes in detox services and offers inpatient alcohol detox, inpatient opioid detox and residential benzodiazepines detox.
-Talbott Recovery Campus provides outpatient drug day treatment, outpatient drug services and outpatient drug detoxification.
-It also provides transitional and sober living, residential treatment for drug use and inpatient drug detoxification.
-Other addiction treatment offered includes general addiction disorder treatment and gambling disorder treatment.
+Talbott Recovery Campus provides relapse prevention from naltrexone, buprenorphine maintenance and buprenorphine detox.
+Some of the treatment approaches used by Talbott Recovery Campus include cognitive behavioral therapy, motivational incentives and rational emotive behavioral therapy.
+Talbott Recovery Campus also specializes in detox services and offers inpatient alcohol detoxification, residential benzodiazepines detox and methamphetamines detox.
+Talbott Recovery Campus provides IOT, outpatient drug detoxification and outpatient methadone/buprenorphine/naltrexone treatment.
+It also provides inpatient drug detoxification, residential treatment for drug use and halfway and sober housing.
+Other addiction treatment offered includes general addiction disorder treatment and treatment for gambling disorder.

 Address: 5355 Hunter Road, Atlanta, GA 30349